sourcegraph/sourcegraph-public-snapshot/doc/dev/incidents.md

 1. If the incident was reported by someone outside of Sourcegraph, acknowledge that the incident is being handled.
 2. Start an internal communication thread about this incident in the #incidents channel in Slack.
-3. Find an engineer to acknowledge ownership of the incident.
+3. Notify the on-call engineer of the new incident.
-    - If you are an engineer and are available/working, or if you are on-call, then you should immediately acknowledge the incident and start working to resolve it.
-    - If you are not an engineer, or if you are not available/working and not on-call, then you should message (in-person, Slack, phone call) available/working engineers until one acknowledges ownership.
-If you are unable to quickly find an owner, default to calling [the engineer who is on-call](https://app.opsgenie.com/schedule/detail/190e2873-1e3b-4350-b67b-2e681d542970).
+    - You can find out who this is by typing `/genie whoisoncall` in Slack.
+    - If you are not able to immediately get in contact with the on-call engineer then manually create a new OpsGenie alert by typing `/genie <description of incident and link to Slack thread> with ops_team`

 ## Owning the incident

-If you are owning or asked to own an incident, it is critical that you acknowledge ownership in the #incidents thread in Slack (i.e. "I am on it"), communicate your intended next steps, and post regular updates on your progress.
+The on-call engineer is the default owner of new incidents and should make an effort to resolve the incident without needing to interrupt the work of others on the team.

+Incident owners MUST:
+- Acknowledge ownership of the incident in the relevant Slack thread in the #incidents channel (i.e. "I'm on it").
+- Communicate intended next steps.
+- Post regular updates on progress.

-The owner of the incident may delegate tasks to other available/working engineers.
+The owner of the incident may delegate tasks to other available/working engineers if necessary.
 This delegated work preempts work unrelated to operational incidents.

-If the issue can not be quickly resolved (via rollback or other means) and if it is a severe problem with sourcegraph.com, then create an issue on sourcegraph/sourcegraph and tweet from the Sourcegraph account (e.g. https://twitter.com/srcgraph/status/1101603205203484672, https://twitter.com/srcgraph/status/1101606401753792512, https://twitter.com/srcgraph/status/1101621105620529153)
+If the issue can not be quickly resolved (via rollback or other means) and if it is a severe problem with sourcegraph.com, then create an issue on sourcegraph/sourcegraph and tweet from the Sourcegraph account (e.g. https://twitter.com/srcgraph/status/1101603205203484672, https://twitter.com/srcgraph/status/1101606401753792512, https://twitter.com/srcgraph/status/1101621105620529153).

 ## Resolving the incident

 The goal is to resolve the incident as quickly and safely as possible.
-Your default action should be to rollback to a known good state instead of trying to identify the exact issue and fixing it.
+Your default action should be to rollback to a known good state instead of trying to identify and fix the exact issue.

 Here are some useful procedures: